11 – 19 May 2026 (9 nights)

 Campsites in Mabuasehube are basic and it is important to make sure you have enough drinking water, cleaning and showering water.
 Water is a commodity in the Kalahari and very important on these safaris.
 Please make sure you have enough fuel with you, as there’s no filling stations within the park.
 There are also no shops, make sure you have enough food with you.
 It is advisable to travel in a group of 2 or more vehicles.
 Please make sure you have spare parts, tools, a sufficient medical aid kit and mosquito repellent.

 Meet up at Zeerust at 7:00 am from where we will proceed to the Lobatse border post.
-The first night will be spent on the cut line to the Mabuasehube gate.
+The first night will be spent on the cutline to the Mabuasehube gate.
+We will braai and enjoy the African sunset and bush.

 Today our magical adventure through Mabua begins.
 We all settle in at the edge of one of the pans in Mabuasehube (Kgalagadi Trans Frontier Park).
-We will spend the next 6 days in one of the wildest and most remote places in Southern Africa where we will be listening to the night life and maybe a few visits by the various cat species.
+We will spend the next 5 nights in one of the wildest and most remote places in Southern Africa where we will be listening to the night life and maybe a few visits by the various cat species.
 The days will be spend taking pictures of the wild life on the pan or doing a game drive in the park.
+Our campsite is at Mpaya 01.
+By far the most popular site in Mabua.
+Pit toilet, shower with cold water – if there’s water.

 The area is renowned for its low lying pans, where giant eland, springbok, gemsbok and the famous Kalahari lions come to quench their thirst.
 We will be in an area where the game has free access to wilderness more than twice the size of the Kruger National Park.
 Except for the rustic vehicle tracks, there is nothing else man-made and, without light pollution, the heavenly night skies and solitude will take your breath away.

-You will be free to do either game drives or just lying around in camp and rest – waiting for the wildlife to come to us while having a cold beer or braai..
+You will be free to do either game drives or just lying around in camp and rest – waiting for the wildlife to come to us while having a cold beer or braai.
+We have one fire, one “kuier” at night.
+Each vehicle to take 5 bags of wood please.

 What do you need: